Skip to the main content of the page

 Market Access

-• Ensuring that the 2.1 billion gallons of motor vehicle gasoline, diesel, and biofuels sold in Oregon each year meet national standards and specifications for quality.
+• Ensuring that motor fuels sold in Oregon meet nationally accepted standards of quality.

-• This is achieved through inspections, field tests and screenings, complaint investigations, document review, and lab tests.
+• This is achieved through inspections, field screenings, complaint investigations, document review, and lab tests.

-• Enforcing Oregon’s Renewable Fuel Standards of 10% ethanol in gasoline and 5% biodiesel in diesel fuel.
+• Enforcing Oregon’s Renewable Fuel Standards which require 10% ethanol in most gasoline and 5% renewable content in most diesel fuels (renewable content can be biodiesel or renewable diesel).

 • Investigating complaints regarding motor fuel quality.